plumvillage/newsletter/src/2024/en/articles/laurent-bernays--flowers-of-peace.md

 ---
 <!-- the Calligraphy "Flowers of Peace" is used as the title -->

 <p class="editors-preface">Laurent is a musician and practitioner who has been with the Sangha for more than 20 years.
-In 2023, Laurent helped to oversee the “tree project” at Lower Hamlet.
+In 2023, Laurent helped to oversee the “tree project” in Lower Hamlet.
 This letter is a reflection of his experience during his stay at Plum Village.
 He currently lives in the Pyrenees with his family.</p>

 Dear Thay, Dear Sisters, Dear beloved Sangha,